-Documents such as PDFs, Word files, spreadsheets and presentations should be accessible to all users, including individuals using assistive technologies.
-Using headings, descriptive links, alternative text and clear structure improves usability for everyone.
+Documents such as PDFs, Word files, spreadsheets and presentations must be accessible to all users, including individuals using assistive technologies.
+Using clear structure, headings, descriptive links, alternative text, and plain language improves usability for everyone.

 Use the guidance on this page to help create accessible documents for instruction, communication, marketing and other university purposes.